Focus on you

 We’re in this together

-You have three medical plan choices — the Base High Deductible Health Plan (Base HDHP), the Premier High Deductible Health Plan (Premier HDHP) and the Preferred Provider Organization (PPO) Plan — and each offers something different.
-Scroll to learn more about the differences in these plans to help you decide which one is best for you.
+You have three medical plan choices — the Base High Deductible Health Plan (Base HDHP), the Premier High Deductible Health Plan (Premier HDHP) and the Preferred Provider Organization (PPO) Plan — and each plan offers different cost-sharing options, so scroll to learn more about the differences in these plans to help you decide which one is best for you.

 Get to know your medical plan choices